 Directed by Todd Field, ‘Tár’ is a psychological drama movie that follows Lydia Tár, a world-renowned music composer who is the first-ever female conductor of a German orchestra.
 Working on composing one of the greatest symphonies of her career, she is on the verge of a breakthrough, but a sudden infatuation with her new cellist threatens to derail her entire life.
 Seeing Lydia troubled, her adopted daughter Petra becomes her pillar of strength and helps her overcome her struggles.

 Starring Cate Blanchett as the titular music composer, the movie delves into the world of classical music and the internal workings of a musician’s mind.
 Moreover, the realistic portrayal of the German orchestra, the pressure of being a performer, and the nuanced performances of the cast members bring the narrative alive.
-Several moments in the movie make one curious if ‘Tár’ is rooted in reality or a work of fiction.
+Several moments in the movie make one curious if ‘Tár’ is rooted in reality or a true story.
 If you are wondering the same, here is everything you know!

 No, ‘Tár’ is not based on a true story.
 The movie has been adapted from an original script written by Todd Field, who also occupies the director’s seat.
-In an August 2022 interview with New York Times, he shared how he finds parallels between filmmaking and conducting an orchestra — an idea he worked around while writing the story.
-In addition, he stated how he took references from some of his friends who are teachers to develop some scenes.
+In an August 2022 interview with the New York Times, he shared how he finds parallels between filmmaking and conducting an orchestra — an idea he worked around while writing the story.
+In addition, he stated that he had taken references from some of his friends who were teachers to develop some scenes.

 Besides, through the protagonist, Field wishes to portray the feeling of paranoia that often accompanies fame.
 Talking about it, he said, “…When you talk to anyone who has achieved any modicum of fame, they’re always suspicious about what someone’s angle is.
 ‘Why do they want to talk to me?
 Do they really care about me?’
 That elephant is always in the room, and it takes a tremendous amount of energy to either try to silo it from yourself or to service it.
 But it’s not a particularly productive way to conduct a creative life.”